‘Horrified and Ashamed’: NXIVM Co-Founder Nancy Salzman Gets 3.5 Years in Prison

 Her unwavering loyalty also led Salzman to surveil NXIVM’s perceived enemies, alter tapes that were used as evidence in at least one civil trial, and target members who spoke out against Raniere.

-“Nancy worked on Keith’s women,” Daniela, a former NXIVM member who testified about being kept in a room for two years after defying Raniere’s edicts, told jurors at this trial.
+“Nancy worked on Keith’s women,” Daniela, a former NXIVM member who testified about being kept in a room for two years after defying Raniere’s edicts, told jurors at his trial.

 In a sentencing memo, Salzman’s defense team insisted she’s committed to taking responsibility for her actions and hopes to avoid jail time to care for her own health problems and those of her “elderly and very ill mother.”

-“That is not to say that Nancy did not have agency or free will, or that she lacks responsibility for her conduct,” the sentencing memo written by her defense attorneys David Stern and Robert Soloway states.
+“That is not to say that Nancy did not have agency or free will, or that she lacks responsibility for her conduct,” the sentencing memo, written by her attorneys David Stern and Robert Soloway, said.
 “Indeed, she lives every day bearing and appreciating the full weight of her wrongdoing while she served as Keith Raniere’s collaborator and enabler within the NXIVM community.”

-After Salzman’s sentencing, there is only one more former NXIVM leader who has pleaded guilty and is still awaiting punishment: the group’s bookkeeper, Kathy Russell.
-In July, Salzman’s daughter, Lauren, was sentenced to five years probation and Allison Mack, the former Smallville actress who played a key role in the D.O.S sex cult, was sentenced to three years in prison in June.
+There is just one more former NXIVM leader still awaiting sentencing: the group’s bookkeeper, Kathy Russell.
+In July, Lauren Salzman was sentenced to five years probation and Allison Mack, the former Smallville actress who played a key role in the D.O.S sex cult, was sentenced to three years in prison in June.
 Clare Bronfman, an heiress to the Seagram fortune and NXIVM’s largest donor, was sentenced last September to 81 months in prison.